 Global Health/Health Disparities

 Graduates from this field find employment as public health specialists, focusing on the needs of immigrants, refugees, minorities, rural farm families, and other diverse and underserved populations.
-This emphasis provides a strong focus on service learning projects, preparing graduates to work in government programs such as nonprofit agencies, public health departments, hospitals, and clinics.
+This emphasis provides a strong focus on service learning projects, preparing graduates to work in government programs such as non-profit agencies, public health departments, hospitals, and clinics.

 The future holds tremendous opportunities for graduates of this field.
-Environmental health specialists study how various factors in the environment impact human health, with particular attention paid to air, food and water quality.
+Environmental health specialists study how various factors in the environment impact human health, with particular information paid to air, food and water quality.
 Students interested in this area will take courses in health promotion, environmental health, and the basic sciences.